Qian-Lily/ADOD/README.md

 # ADOD

-This repository contains the source code for the paper titled "ADOD: Adaptive Density Outlier Detection."
-It includes implementations of our proposed methods along with 14 comparative baselines using 32 real-world datasets.
+This repository contains the source code for the paper **"ADOD: Adaptive Density Outlier Detection"**, which has been published at ICDM 2024.

 ## Requirements